sergioferreirajr/eldoradoTest072020/README.md

 - Install GIT:
 $ sudo apt-get install git

-- Using a Linux Terminal, go to your WORKDIR and download the challange projet from GitHub Public repository:

-(WORKDIR is your favorite working diretory)
+- Using a Linux Terminal, go to your WORKDIR and download the challange projet from GitHub Public repository (WORKDIR is your favorite working diretory):

 $ cd $WORKDIR

 $ git clone https://github.com/sergioferreirajr/eldoradoTest072020.git